imoudu13/COSC407/notes/final-cheat-sheet.md

 return 0;
 ```

-### Fork Join
-OMP uses the fork join model.
-This enforces synchronization so every thread must wait till everyone is finished
-before proceeding to the next region.
-A group of threads executing the parallel block is known as a team,
-the original thread is called the master, the children are called slaves

 ### Race Conditions
 A **race condition** occurs when multiple threads **simultaneously access and modify shared data**, leading to **unpredictable behavior**.